Leandroaraya/LeandroAraya/README.md

 🎓 Mechanical Civil Engineer & Electrical Technician
 💻 Interested in Data Science, Machine Learning & Technology Applications
-🌱 Passionate about Sustainability and Renewable Energies (Solar Panels)
+🌱 Passionate about Sustainability and Renewable Energies (Photovoltaic Energy)
 📍 Based in Quintero, Chile

 ## 🌱 What I'm working on